PostgreSQL + TimescaleDB: 1,000x Faster Queries, 90 % Data Compression, and Much More

 Library of over 100 hyperfunctions that make complex analysis easy

 Timescale hyperfunctions make data analysis in SQL easy.
 This library includes time-weighted averages, last observation carried forward, and downsampling with LTTP or ASAP algorithms, time_bucket(), and time_bucket_gapfill().

 As an example, one could get the average temperature every day for each device over the last seven days, carrying forward the last value for missing readings with the following SQL.

 SELECT time_bucket_gapfill('1 day', time) AS day, device_id, avg(temperature) AS value, locf(avg(temperature)) FROM metrics WHERE time > now () - INTERVAL '1 week' GROUP BY day, device_id ORDER BY day;

 For more information on the extensive list of hyperfunctions in TimescaleDB, please visit our API documentation.

 TimescaleDB provides the ability to schedule the execution of custom stored procedures with user-defined actions.
 This feature provides access to the same job scheduler that TimescaleDB uses to run all of the native automation jobs for compression, continuous aggregates, data retention, and more.

-This provides the similar functionality as a third party scheduler like
+This provides a similar functionality as a third-party scheduler like

 Still 100 % PostgreSQL and SQL